 You will receive this grade only if special circumstances prevent you from completing the class.
 You must make arrangements with the instructor before semester grades are submitted, and you must sign a contract agreeing to complete the class requirements.
-All class requirements must be completed by the end of the following 16-week semester.
-An "I" will be changed to an "F" if you do not successfully complete the work by the end of the semester following the grading period in which the "I" was given.
+All class requirements must be completed by the deadline indicated on the contract.
+This deadline can be no later than the end of the next full semester following the grading period for which the "I" was given.
+An "I" will be changed to an "F" if this deadline is not met.
 The instructor is responsible for initiating a grade change when you successfully complete the work outlined in the contract.
 During the semester you are completing the "I" contract, you cannot re-enroll in the class and are not considered currently enrolled on the basis of the "I" contract.
 You may not withdraw from a course in which an "I" has been assigned.